keyvan/MiniHawraman/readme.txt

 Contact Info: http://keyvan.tel
 ******************************************************************
-Mini Hawraman is a minimized and compact version of Hawraman podcast engine that I use for my Keyvan.FM and is released as an open source project for those who want a solution to get started with because I noticed that there isn't such a solution out there.
+Mini Hawraman is a minimized and compact version of Hawraman podcast engine (running on www.keyvan.fm) that is being used on www.mashthis.io and is released as an open source project for those who want a solution to get started with because I noticed that there isn't such a solution out there.

 Here is a list of features included in Mini Hawraman:
 * RSS generator with iTunes metadata support